plamenpetrov/spring-boot-microservice/README.md

-# Java Spring Boot based CRUD application
+# Java Spring Boot RestFull API CRUD application

 ## Getting Started

 This is basic implementation of RestFull API based on Spring Boot.
+So, no frontend implemented.

 Download files in your web server directory and extract them or clone repository using git command: